mukezhz/caddy-control/README.md

 <img style="margin: auto;" src="public/setup.png" alt="Caddy Control Logo">

+**Server IP**: Public IP address of the server where the deploy command is being executed. <br>
+**App  Host domain**: Domain which will be used to access caddy control.
+This domain must have an A record pointing to the server IP. <br>
+**JWT Secret**: Use tool like [JWTSecret](https://jwtsecret.com/generate) to generate one or enter your own secret string.

-Make sure to create an `A record` for the provided `App Host Domain` pointing to `Caddy Server IP`.
+> Make sure to create an `A record` for the provided `App Host Domain` pointing to `Caddy Server IP`.
 Caddy control will be available at the provided `App Host Domain`.

 After the setup is complete, first user with following credentials will be created: